plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     cong suc (distinct-lookup-inj dls lsij)
 ```

+Recall that irrelevant parameters cannot be used for pattern matching,
+but in the lemma `distinct-lookup-inj` we do indeed pattern match on
+the `distinct ls` parameter.
+This poses a problem in the the proof of
+reflexivity of subtyping, where we need to use this lemma but the
-We shall need to convert from an irrelevant proof of distinctness to a
+record type in question only provides an irrelevant proof of
-relevant one.
-In general, the laundering of irrelevant proofs into
+distinctness.
+Thankfully, it is straightforward to convert an
-relevant ones is easy to do when the predicate in question is
+irrelevant proof into a relevant one when the predicate is
 decidable.
-The following is a decision procedure for whether a vector
+The following is a decision procedure for `distinct`.
-is distinct.

 ```agda
 distinct? : ∀{n} → (xs : Vec Name n) → Dec (distinct xs)
 distinct? [] = yes tt